SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_analog_comparator/readme.md

 ```
 - Note :
   1. At a time only one MACRO should be enable from above Compare MACROs.
-  2. For A0 boards use Comparator-1
+  2. Use Comparator-2 for 917 boards
-  3. For B0 boards use Comparator-2
-  4. 4.To compare external input to buffer output enable macro 'COMPARE_POS_INPUT_EXTERNAL_NEG_INPUT_EXTERNAL' and
+  3. To compare external input to buffer output enable macro 'COMPARE_POS_INPUT_EXTERNAL_NEG_INPUT_EXTERNAL' and
   select 'External input-1' as non-inverting input & 'Reference buffer ouput' as inverting input from UC.
 Reference buffer
   will produce a fixed output of 1.2v only.
 ```C